IbrahimHindawi/maths/README.md

 # maths
-mathematics for game engine development
+Simple Mathematics library based on Foundations of Game Engine Development by Eric Lengyel.